Once in your meet/meeting, select your high jump or pole vault event to start marking your results. You are now on the Events view.

 Repeat these steps as necessary for your event.

 Please note that the heights can be edited or added at any time.
-The heights can also be set or edited through the Roster web admin, where the meet organizer can add all the heights when setting up the event.
+The heights can also be set or edited through the Roster web admin, where the meet/meeting organizer can add all the heights when setting up the event.

 Set starting heights